Kn99HN/CS-Explorer/missing-semester-MIT/lecture01/NOTES.md

 - When running a file as script, we might not have full access to it to we have to use sh.
 - `#!/bin/sh` is a comment, the program when see this, knows that it should run `/bin/sh`, passing the scripts as the first argument.
+- For exercise 2, I place the scripts inside the function.
+We then add it to a saved bulletin called `source`, we then execute the function/command using name.